mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 The mountain was dead save for a few blots of shrubbery that grew in the crevasses facing Ara.
 They were on their way out.
 It was the absence of wind is what took me by surprise.
 No cold bites or violent gusts.
 Just stagnant air and the dust that hung upon it.
 I followed behind Pomri, using her as my motivation to push through the aches in my legs and feet.

-I was the first to hear the cries of a man in the distance, interspersed with fits of coughing.
-At first I thought my ears betrayed me, but as we approached, the sound grew in volume.
-Instinctively, I took off after the sound.
+In the distance, the cries of a man in distress resounded against the mountain wall, interspersed with fits of coughing.
+I looked to Pomri, who hadn't heard anything, and at first I thought my ears betrayed me.
+But as we approached, the sound grew in volume and I was compelled by instinct to find the source and help.
 Pomri was behind me screaming "Wait!" but I did not stop.
-It was merely a few paces before I saw him through the dust, knealing with his hands behind his head, nodding his torso back and forth.
-I came to him, yelling, "Aey. you alright?" but suddenly a rock below me gave way.
-My reflexes lurched my hands towards the closest bit of land, scraping my hands as they clambered for a solid grasp.
-I looked below me at a black void, its depth was unknowable, but I knew I would certainly die if I let go.
+It was merely a lao'ta before I saw him through the dust, knealing with his hands behind his head and nodding his torso back and forth.
+I came upon him, yelling, "Aey. you alright?" but there was no answer.
+It was no longer clear if he was laughing or crying.

-"Got you," she said, grasping my wrist.
-"What are you thinking running off in the dark like that?"

-My breath and my words were still recovering as she pulled me back onto the clifftop, but once I had a moment I shushed Pomri to listen for the sounds of the man that led me here.
-Still he was crying, close to us yet unaware of me or Pomri.

-"Who's there?" she asked harshly, covering her illuminated leg and hand.
-But he didn't respond.
-Carefully, she approached the sound, signalling for me to follow.

-"Speak!" she tried being demanding, but still he didn't respond.

-She laid a hand on his shoulder and he panicked, stumbling on himself and wheezing heavily as he backed away.
+I illuminated his figure with the light of my legs.
+Deep scrapes and cuts marred his clothes and skin.
+Some were superficial, but most showed signs of blood loss.
 His eyes were bloodshot, and his face caked with black ash.
+It took him a moment to stop his nodding and realize a presence.

+Through trembling lips, he stammered, "W...Who..?" but his eyes only fixated on the light.
+Suddenly, his hands lurched forward and grasped my ankles tightly.
+A reflex jolted me backward, falling to the ground, with half of my body hanging over a cliff, my hands scraping and clambering for a solid bit of land.
+I looked below me into a black void, its depth was unknowable, but I knew I would certainly die if he let go.

+"DIE HOLRAGI!"
+He roared at me as he pushed my legs and let go.
+For a single point in time, I hung in the air, the assurance of death nestling me to its bosom.
+I knew this feeling when my legs went numb in the waters of Ulukoma.
+When I first experienced Kanosin as a curious child in my mother's bedroom.
+It was familiar, neither friend nor enemy.
+More of a conjuring, an apparition that revealed itself from time to time.
+But then each time a hand reached out, pulling me from the figment of death.
+Setre, Kipnu.

+This time it was Pomri, grasping my wrist just in time.
+She barely exerted herself pulling me up with one arm, and quickly pivoting to restrain the mysterious man.
+She grappled him by his arm and he panicked, stumbling on himself and wheezing heavily as he tried to get away.

+"Speak!" she demanded, but still he didn't respond.

 "I have nothing to give you," he said staring at her feet.
-"Take my life or leave me to my grief," he said.
+"Take my life or leave me to my suffering," he said.

-"Jesse?
-Is that you?"
+"Jesse?" she asked, bewildered at seeing his face again, "Is that you?"

 He remained there, motionless, fighting back a cough and holding his hand to the back of his head.